remicres/sr4rs/doc/HOW_TO.md

 - `load_ckpr` load the checkpoint here instead of training from scratch
 - `savedmodel` the output SavedModel that will be generated, and that will be used later for generating fake HR images
 - `vggfile` path to the VGG weights (`vgg19.npy` file, available everywhere on the internet)
-- `lr_scale` to must provide a scaling coefficient that will scale your LR images between [0, 1] (For instance, 0.0001 is good for 12 bits sensors.
-You can use `gdalinfo -stats` to check what is the max value in your images)
+- `lr_scale` set this coefficient to scale your LR images between [0, 1] at model input.
+The coefficient multiplies the original image.
+For instance, 0.0001 is good for 12 bits sensors.
+You can use `gdalinfo -stats` to check what is the max value in your images.
-- `hr_scale` to must provide a scaling coefficient that will scale your HR images between [0, 1] (Like `lr_scale`)
+- `hr_scale` set this coefficient to scale your HR images between [0, 1] (Like `lr_scale`)
 - `depth` base depth of the network
 - `nresblocks` number of residual blocks in the network
 - `batchsize` batch size.
-Must be >= 3 because we use mini-batch statistics for training discriminator.
+Must be >= 3 because we use mini-batch statistics for training discriminator (see Karas et al).
 - `adam_lr` adam learning rate
 - `adam_b1` adam beta 1
 - `l1weight` L1 norm weight in the loss function